diontr00/logStack/README.md

 The package provides a logger with different log levels (Info, Warn, Error, DPanic, Panic, Fatal, and Debug) that can be configured with different options such as enabling/disabling caller info, adding stack traces, and adding fields to the logger.

+Also can be used as pgx log adapter with tracelog

 The logger instance can be used to log messages at different level :

 ```go